chany-ahn/rusty-weather-bot/README.md

 This Discord Weather Bot, developed in Rust, provides real-time weather updates and weekly forecasts directly in your Discord server.
 It's designed to offer quick and accurate weather information with an easy-to-use interface by utilizing Discords build in slash commands.

+## Features

+- Current Weather: Get the latest weather information including temperature, humidity, wind speed, and more for any specified location.
+- Weekly Forecast: Displays weather forecasts for the upcoming week, giving you a comprehensive look at expected conditions.

 ## Dependencies

 - Rust